-The HST cost-effectively meets Purpose and Need as defined in the Bay Area-Central Valley statewide program EIR/EIS.
+The HST cost-effectively meets Purpose and Need as defined in the Bay Area-Central Valley state-wide program EIR/EIS.

-The high-speed train system will cost about half as much to build as alternative investments providing the same capacity-about 3,000 freeway miles, five airport runways, and 90 departure gates over the next two decades.
+High-speed trains will cost about half as much to build as alternative investments providing the same capacity-about 3,000 freeway miles, five airport runways, and 90 departure gates over the next two decades.
 The HST will provide reliable and rapid service to the major areas of the state from northern to southern California.